jdx/mise/docs/tasks/index.md

 # Tasks <Badge type="warning" text="experimental" />

-You can define tasks in `.rtx.toml` files or as standalone shell scripts.
+You can define tasks in `.mise.toml` files or as standalone shell scripts.
 These are useful for things like running linters, tests, builders, servers, and other tasks that are specific to a project.
-Of course, tasks launched with rtx will include the rtx environment—your tools and env vars defined in `.rtx.toml`.
+Of course, tasks launched with mise will include the mise environment—your tools and env vars defined in `.mise.toml`.

-Here's my favorite features about rtx's task runner:
+Here's my favorite features about mise's task runner:

 - building dependencies in parallel—by default with no configuration required
 - last-modified checking to avoid rebuilding when there are no changes—requires minimal config
-- `rtx watch` to automatically rebuild on changes—no configuration required, but it helps
+- `mise watch` to automatically rebuild on changes—no configuration required, but it helps
 - ability to write tasks as actual bash script files and not inside yml/json/toml strings that lack syntax highlighting and linting/checking support

 ::: warning